Texas v. Johnson: Background

-On August 22, 1984, Gregory Lee Johnson, then a member of the Revolutionary Communist Youth Brigade, participated in a political demonstration during the 1984 Republican National Convention in Dallas, Texas, protesting the policies of the Reagan administration.
+On August 22, 1984, Gregory Lee Johnson, a member of the Revolutionary Communist Youth Brigade, participated in a political demonstration during the 1984 Republican National Convention in Dallas, Texas, protesting the policies of the Reagan administration.
 The protestors marched through the streets, chanting political slogans and staging "die-ins" at several corporate buildings to dramatize the effects of nuclear war.
 Several protestors occasionally stopped to spray-paint walls and knock over potted plants, although Johnson himself took no part in those actions.
 At the Mercantile Bank Building, protestors removed the American flag from the flagpole outside.
 An unidentified protestor handed the flag to Johnson, who hid it under his shirt.

 When the protestors reached Dallas City Hall, Johnson poured kerosene on the flag and set it on fire.
 During the burning of the flag, protestors shouted phrases such as, "America, the red, white, and blue, we spit on you, you stand for plunder, you will go under."
 No one was injured during the demonstration, though some witnesses to the flag burning felt deeply offended.
 Johnson was arrested within a half-hour of igniting the flag, and an additional one hundred protestors were arrested "without any resistance".
 One spectator, a Korean War veteran named Daniel Walker, gathered the remains of the flag and buried them in the backyard of his home in Fort Worth.
 (Note: For his actions, Walker was awarded the highest civilian honor in the U.S. Army and received a letter from Ronald Reagan.)

 Johnson was charged with violating the Texas flag desecration statute, which prohibited the vandalism of respected or venerated objects.
 Johnson was the only individual at the protest to be criminally charged.
 Also, he was initially indicted on one count of disorderly conduct, but that charge was eventually dropped.
 On December 13, 1984, a six-person jury found Johnson guilty of flag desecration, and he was subsequently sentenced to one year in jail and fined $2,000.
 Johnson appealed his conviction to the Fifth Court of Appeals of Texas, but was again found criminally liable.
 He then appealed to the Texas Court of Criminal Appeals, which overruled his conviction, finding that his First Amendment rights had been violated.
 That court found that Johnson's actions were symbolic speech protected by the First Amendment, writing that: "a government cannot mandate by fiat a feeling of unity in its citizens.
 Therefore that very same government cannot carve out a symbol of unity and prescribe a set of approved messages to be associated with that symbol."
 The Texas Court of Criminal Appeals also affirmed that his actions did not constitute a breach of the peace.

 Texas filed a writ of certiorari asking the U.S. Supreme Court to review the case, which was granted in 1988.